nvim-telescope/telescope.nvim/developers.md

 ```

 Running this code with `:luafile %` should open a telescope picker with the entries `red`,
 `green`, `blue`.
-Selecting a color and pressing enter will open a new file, in this case
+Selecting a color and pressing enter will open a new file.
+In this case
-it's not what we want so we will address this after explaining this snippet.
+it's not what we want, so we will address this after explaining this snippet.

 We will define a new function `colors` which accepts a table `opts`.
 This is good
 practice because now the user can change how telescope behaves by passing in their
 own `opts` table when calling `colors`.

 For example the user can pass in a configuration in `opts` which allows them to change
 the theme used for the picker.
-To allow this we have to make sure we pass the `opts` table
+To allow this, we make sure to pass the `opts` table
 as the first argument to `pickers.new`.
 The second argument is a table
 which defines the default behavior of the picker.